 There are many effectively creepy moments.
 One in particular is when one of the smaller gargoyles lurks at the foot of Dr. Boley’s bed in the hotel room, there to retrieve the skull stolen from the shack, of course the earlier attack on Uncle Willie’s place where Willie has the gargoyle skeleton strung up like a grotesque carnival fake, the sequence of the gargoyle chasing down the Boley’s station wagon, then jumping on top of the car.
 The found pick up truck riding in circles with the blood stain on the drivers seat, no passengers to be found, until poor Mrs. Parks is indeed found hanging upside down bloodied and dead at the top of a telephone pole… it’s pretty unnerving and chilling for 1972 let me tell you, it stopped me cold.
 The sound of the flapping wings, right before they attack Uncle Willie’s shack.

-Gargoyles, is an amazing illustration of a low-budget film that manages to inspire chills and entertains, in 1972 it had set a trend of other Americana horror stories dealing with devils in the desert, like The Brotherhood of Satan (1971) Enter the Devil (1972), Race With the Devil (1975), The Devil’s Rain (1975.)
+Gargoyles, is an amazing illustration of a low-budget film that manages to inspire chills and entertains, in 1972 it had set a trend for other Americana horror stories dealing with devils in the desert like The Brotherhood of Satan (1971) Enter the Devil (1972), Race With the Devil (1975), The Devil’s Rain (1975.)